mrhenry/web-tests/README.md

 | `-name` | human readable name | `Undefined` |

 This will generate a new test.
-Git is helpful in helping you locate what was created.
+Git is helpful to locate what was created.

 Each test folder contains a `meta.json` and a `test.pure.js` file that need to customised.